An Evening of Live Hawaiian Music and Dance

 Tickets and Seating Chart

-We offer two pricing tiers of seating options: VIP and General Admission.
-General Admission offers child pricing:
+We offer two pricing tiers of seating options, both of which let you reserve exact seat numbers: VIP and general admission.
+General admission also offers child pricing (VIP does not):

 • Ages 12 and under qualify for child pricing